carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 and raises an `AssertionError` with a custom error message.

-To demonstrate an assertion in action, consider this piece of code that halts if any rainfall observations are negative:
+To demonstrate an assertion in action, consider this piece of code that halts if any precipitation data is negative:

 ~~~
 import numpy as np

-rainfall_obs = np.array([1.5, 2.3, 0.7, -0.2, 4.4])
+pr_data = np.array([1.5, 2.3, 0.7, -0.2, 4.4])
-assert rainfall_obs.min() >= 0.0, 'Rainfall observations should only contain positive values'
+assert pr_data.min() >= 0.0, 'There is at least one negative precipitation value'
 ~~~
 {: .language-python}